sfuhrm/docker-opendaylight/README.md

 To access the Karaf CLI, issue the command

-`ssh -o StrictHostKeyChecking=no -p 8101 karaf@localhost`
+`ssh -o StrictHostKeyChecking=no -o UserKnownHostsFile=/dev/null -p 8101 karaf@localhost`

 The default SSH credentials are:

 - Username: `karaf`
 - Password: `karaf`

-Note: `StrictHostKeyChecking` is turned off because different container invocations will have different host keys.
+Note: `StrictHostKeyChecking` and `UserKnownHostsFile` file is turned off because different container invocations will have different host keys.

 ## Customization via ENV variables